fatlard1993/dirt-path/README.md

 1. Right-click hoe support
 1. Right-click w/ shovel: dirt to path
 1. Right-click w/ shovel: vanilla full block or double variant to single slab

-Possible future features:

-1. Grass
-1. Snow support
-1. Worldgen integration

-should get a slab back when converting from block to slab grass spreads to waterlogged slabs